jeffknupp/sandman2/README.md

 ## What Happened to Sandman (1)?

-[`sandman`](http://www.github.com/jeffknupp/sandman), the precursor to `sandman2`, is no longer being maintianed. `sandman` had almost identical functionality but had an architecutre that reflected the capabilities of the underlying ORM, SQLAlchemy.
+[`sandman`](http://www.github.com/jeffknupp/sandman), the precursor to `sandman2`, is no longer being maintained. `sandman` had almost identical functionality but had an architecture that reflected the capabilities of the underlying ORM, SQLAlchemy.
 As of the `0.9` release, SQLAlchemy introduced the `automap` construct.
 This fundamentally changed the way that `sandman` *could* interact with the underlying database in a way that greatly simplified things.
 All that was needed was the actual effort to rewrite `sandman` from scratch...